streamerd/multi-factor-minter-thirdweb/README.md

 ## Introduction

-A[signature-based minting with thirdweb sdk](https://portal.thirdweb.com/python/erc721-signature-minting), multi-factor auth'ed minter dapp to appreciate the members of JUSTADDMETA community on discord.
+A [signature-based minting with thirdweb sdk](https://portal.thirdweb.com/python/erc721-signature-minting), multi-factor auth'ed minter dapp to appreciate the members of JUSTADDMETA community on discord.

 Via this dapp, first we are connecting users with their Discord account, and generate signatures for an NFT (to claim there), if the user is a **member** @ JUSTADDMETA's discord server **and** have a specific role we'd set, by role's id @ discord.